There can be many secondary losses following the death of our loved ones, and we must identify the many secondary losses and grieve each one.

-I sincerely hope that this post and the article can help all grieving people, friends and relatives to have better understanding why nothing can replace the grieving process.
+I sincerely hope that this post and the article can help all grieving people, friends, and relatives to have a better understanding of why nothing can replace the grieving process.

 Awareness of the many secondary losses that can follow the death of a loved one can allow the bereaved person and the support network to become more grief friendly and sensitive as we all learn to navigate a new world, chart a new path as we embark on our pioneering journey to our future life.